sroberts/sroberts.github.io/_posts/2015-02-10-cycles-intelligence.md

 #### Direction
 When I'm doing my personal research I generally have two goals:
-- A general understanding of a group such as their overal goals
+- A general understanding of a group such as their overall goals
 - Any indicators of compromise that could help me identify these groups

 #### Collection

-My first thought with groups like this is always figure out whatelse they're called.
+My first thought with groups like this is always figure out what else they're called.
 The Comment Crew was a great example of this.
 Comment Crew (as they were most commonly referred to in private circles) is also was referred to as "Soy Sauce", "ShadyRat", "WebC2", "GIF89a", & eventually their actual name Unit 61398.
 I'm stunned how often I've missed information about an actor just because I was too focused on the wrong name.

 From there we have a couple common sources: